Syzoniuk/baltic-electricity-data-assessment/README.md

 ---

-### 🧠 Thought Process & Heuristic Strategy
+### 🧠 Thought Process & Methodology

-In CGMES-compliant systems, the slack generator is typically defined using the following hierarchy:
+In CGMES-compliant systems, the slack generator is typically defined using the following official indicators:

-1. `SynchronousMachine.referencePriority = 1` → official CGMES marker [1]
+1. `SynchronousMachine.referencePriority = 1` → formal slack assignment in CGMES EQ models [1]
-2. `GeneratingUnit.normalPF > 0` → used for distributed slack participation [1]
+2. `GeneratingUnit.normalPF > 0` → supports distributed slack participation across units [1]
-3. `TopologicalIsland.AngleRefTopologicalNode` → used when SV profiles are available [1]
+3. `TopologicalIsland.AngleRefTopologicalNode` → angle reference node defined in SV profiles [1]

-In this model:
-- The `referencePriority` tag was missing
-- No `normalPF` attributes were available

-As described in [1], when multiple generators have `referencePriority = 1`, the slack is distributed using `normalPF`.
-When none of these tags exist, the model cannot be interpreted using formal CGMES rules.

-Therefore, I applied a **structured fallback heuristic** based on CGMES linkage rules [2] and system modeling principles discussed in [3]:

-1. I first searched for `RegulatingControl` blocks set to `mode = voltage`, as these are typically used to regulate bus voltage — a role often fulfilled by slack generators in simulation environments [2].

-2. From each voltage-mode control, I followed the linked `Terminal`.

-3. From each `Terminal`, I traced the associated `ConductingEquipment`, leading to connected `SynchronousMachine` elements [2].

-4. Only one generator — `NL-G1` — was uniquely linked through this voltage-regulation structure.

-Based on this structural chain and the absence of standard slack indicators, I concluded that `NL-G1` was most likely intended as the slack generator in this model.

 ---

+### 🔍 Application to This Model

+In the provided XML file:

+- No `referencePriority` tags were present in any `SynchronousMachine` block
+- No `normalPF` attributes were found in any `GeneratingUnit` block
+- No SV profiles were available to identify angle reference nodes

+Due to the absence of these formal slack indicators, the model could not be interpreted directly using CGMES-defined logic.
+Therefore, a fallback method was used to infer the slack generator.

+---

+### ⚙️ Heuristic Approach

+We applied a **structured fallback logic** based on CGMES linkage rules [2] and CIM modeling practices [3]:

+1. **Identify all** `RegulatingControl` elements with `mode = voltage`
+   → These are typically used to regulate bus voltage — a behavior aligned with slack-like control in simulations [2]

+2. **Follow each** `RegulatingControl.Terminal` reference
+   → Extract the RDF ID of the `Terminal` associated with each voltage-mode control

+3. **Resolve each Terminal** to its `ConductingEquipment`
+   → This gives the equipment (e.g., a generator) controlled by that terminal

+4. **Match the resulting equipment** with known `SynchronousMachine` IDs
+   → A match indicates a generator linked through voltage control logic

+Through this process, one unique machine was found:
+- It was structurally linked from a `RegulatingControl(mode=voltage)`
+- Mapped via `Terminal → ConductingEquipment`
+- Resolved to a `SynchronousMachine` object

+---

-###  Result Summary – Answer to Task 2.4
+### ✅ Result Summary – Answer to Task 2.4

-The script successfully identified the following generator based on structural links:
+The script identified the following likely slack generator based on structural relationships:

 - **Likely Slack Generator:** `NL-G1`
 - **CGMES ID:** `_9c3b8f97-7972-477d-9dc8-87365cc0ad0e`
-- **Reasoning:** This generator is connected via terminal to a `RegulatingControl` object operating in `voltage` mode
+- **Justification:** Uniquely connected via a voltage-mode `RegulatingControl` chain to a `SynchronousMachine`

-> ⚠️ This is a heuristic result, not a formally defined slack unit per CGMES.
-It is used only when standard slack markers are absent [1], [2].
+> ⚠️ This result is **heuristic**, not formally declared by CGMES metadata.
 ---
 ### 📚 References

 [1] ENTSO-E, *Implementation Guide for CGMES 2.4.15*, March 2016.